-Jesse White announces 13th Annual Illinois Emerging Writers Competition
+Jesse White announces 13th annual Illinois Emerging Writers Competition

-Secretary of State and State Librarian Jesse White announced today that entry forms are available for the 13th annual Illinois Emerging Writers Competition Gwendolyn Brooks Poetry Award.
-"We created the Illinois Emerging Writers Competition to promote creative writing and provide an outlet for talented writers," White said.
+Secretary of State and State Librarian Jesse White has announced that entry forms are available for the 13th annual Illinois Emerging Writers Competition Gwendolyn Brooks Poetry Award .
+The Gwendolyn Brooks Poetry Award is named for the late Pulitzer Prize winner and Illinois Poet Laureate Gwendolyn Brooks.

 Add your comments below